marilius12/taxes/pages/basics-of-taxation.md

   - ex 1: Double Irish where a company is registered in Ireland but managed from the US
   - ex 2: UK, Cyprus recognize tax domicile, while most countries like Canada don't
   - ex 3: countries like Germany don't require to establish tax residency elsewhere upon exit

+## Double taxation

+Unfortunately, you could be a tax resident of **multiple countries**.
+Luckily though, if those countries have a **double taxation treaty (DTT)**, you may still be deemed a tax resident of one country, but not the other, based on the **tie-breaker rules** (often found in Article IV).
+The country you would be deemed a tax resident of is typically the one in which you have your:

+1. permanent home _or_
+2. center of vital interests _or_
+3. habitual abode _or_
+4. citizenship

+If you satisfy one of these tests, you'd qualify for double taxation relief, as the DTT would overwrite (supersede) any local tax laws.
+If none of the tests apply, the question is settled in court by mutual agreement of the countries.

+If there is no DTT in place (often the case for blacklisted or tax haven countries), then you might be subject to double taxation.
+However, the other country would usually have no tax, very low tax, or territorial tax (where foreign-sourced income is exempt from taxes).
+In other cases, you may be exempt from tax based on the terms of your visa (ex: digital nomad visa).

 ## Tax avoidance vs. tax evasion